 Huawei exposure roils Xilinx's revenue forecast

-The company said the forecast takes into account the impact from the U.S. government's restrictions on Huawei Technologies Co Ltd and assumes no revenue from the Chinese telecommunications firm.
+The company said the forecast takes into account the impact from the U.S. government's restrictions on Huawei and assumes no revenue from the Chinese telecommunications firm.

 Xilinx, which has resumed some sales to Huawei since the ban in May, said the U.S. government has not approved its license applications to permit shipping more products to Huawei.